Madan Mohan Lakhera

 Lt Gen (Ret.)
-Madan Mohan Lakhera, PVSM, AVSM, VSM (born 21 October 1937) is the former Governor of the Indian state of Mizoram.
+Madan Mohan Lakhera, PVSM, AVSM, VSM (21 October 1937 – 29 June 2026) was an Indian army lieutenant general who was Governor of the state of Mizoram.
 He held that position from July 2006 until September 2011.
 During 2004-2006, he was the Lieutenant Governor of the Union Territory of Puducherry, then known as Pondicherry.
-He has also served as the Lieutenant Governor of the Union Territory of Andaman and Nicobar Islands, while holding additional charge.
+He also served as the Lieutenant Governor of the Union Territory of Andaman and Nicobar Islands, while holding additional charge.

-Education and early life
+Early life and education

-Madan Mohan Lakhera was born in 1937 to a Brahmin family, in Village Jakhand, Tehri Garhwal, located in what is today the Indian state of Uttarakhand.
+Madan Mohan Lakhera was born on 21 October 1937, in Jakhand village, Tehri Garhwal, located in what is today the Indian state of Uttarakhand, to a Brahmin family.
 He was educated at the prestigious Rashtriya Indian Military College, Dehradun, and later, the National Defence Academy, Khadakwasla.
-He was commissioned as an officer into the Indian Army from the Indian Military Academy, Dehradun, on 8 June 1958.
+Lakhera was commissioned as an officer into the Indian Army from the Indian Military Academy, Dehradun, on 8 June 1958.
 He also attended the elite Defence Services Staff College, Wellington, Tamil Nadu.

 Army career

 Early service

-During his service in the Indian Army, MM Lakhera participated in the 1961 liberation of Goa, and the Indo Pakistan wars of 1965 and 1971 in the Jammu and Kashmir sector.
+During his service in the Indian Army, MM Lakhera participated in the 1961 liberation of Goa, and the Indo-Pakistan wars of 1965 and 1971 in the Jammu and Kashmir sector.
 He later attended the Defence Services Staff College at Wellington (South India) and the Long Gunnery Staff Course at the School of Artillery, Devlali.
 He also attended Senior Defence Management Course at College of Defence Management of Secundrabad.
-He served as an instructor at the School of Artillery from 1967–70, and subsequently at the Army War College from 1978–81.
+He served as an instructor at the School of Artillery from 1967 to 1970, and subsequently at the Army War College from 1978 to 1981.
 Eventually, Lieutenant Colonel (at the time) Lakhera rose to command the 4th Battation of the Kumaon Regiment in Jammu & Kashmir from December 1975 to July 1978.